SafeExamBrowser/seb-server/docs/useraccount.rst

 By selecting the "User Account" section on the left side menu, a SEB Server administrator will see a list of all user-accounts of all institution within a SEB Server instance.
 The filter above the list can be used to search a certain user account.
 Use the:

-- "Institution" filter to select a certain institution and show only the user-accounts that belongs to this institution.
+- **Institution** filter to select a certain institution and show only the user-accounts that belongs to this institution.
-- "First Name" filter to search for user-accounts with the given occurrence of text in the First Name.
+- **First Name** filter to search for user-accounts with the given occurrence of text in the First Name.
-- "Surname" filter to search for user-accounts with the given occurrence of text in the Surname.
+- **Surname** filter to search for user-accounts with the given occurrence of text in the Surname.
-- "User Name" filter to search for user-accounts with the given occurrence of text in the Username.
+- **User Name** filter to search for user-accounts with the given occurrence of text in the Username.
-- "Mail" filter to find an user-account by e-mail address
+- **Mail** filter to find an user-account by e-mail address
-- "Status" filter to select the either and see either only active, only inactive or all user-accounts
+- **Status** filter to select the either and see either only active, only inactive or all user-accounts

 .. image:: images/account/list_serveradmin.png
     :align: center